jonnor/ESC-CNN-microcontroller/report/report.md

 ## Software

 The STM32L476 microcontroller is supported by STM32CubeMX`TODO: ref` development package from ST Microelectronics.
-ST also provides the X-CUBE-AI`TODO: ref` addon for STM32CubeMX, which provides integrated support for Neural Networks.

 In this work, X-CUBE-AI version 3.4.0 was used.

-The addon allows loading trained models from various formats, including:
-Keras (Tensorflow), Caffe and PyTorch.

 ![STM32CubeMX application with X-CUBE-AI addon after loading a Keras model](./img/stm32cubeai.png)

-`TODO: move some of this to background?`
-X-CUBE-AI supports model compression by quantizing model weights.
-Available settings for compression are 4x or 8x.
-In the version used, the compression is applied only to fully-connected layers (not to convolutional layers)[@X-CUBE-AI-manual, ch 6.1].
-All computations are done in single-precision float.
-The tool can perform basic validation of the compressed model.

 A Python commandline script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
 See \ref{appendix:stm32convert}.